cutimage - Fotolia

 Open source code repository GitHub has had a profound impact on software, especially in the context of collaborative development.
 At the same time, modern data center technology has profoundly affected storage, networking and power consumption management, as well as security monitoring.

-When to use GitHub forking for tools
+When to use GitHub forking for IT tools

 As part of their usual data center systems monitoring tasks, Linux server administrators block secure shell (SSH) login attempts that threaten security.
 The open source product fail2ban provides a simple yet robust platform that allows admins to ban SSH connections from IP addresses that have excessive amounts of failed login attempts.

 GitHub users already heavily contribute to fail2ban, but there are more ways to use the repository tailored to your data center needs.
 A system administrator can create a GitHub repository that mirrors the fail2ban GitHub page.
-The admin can then give access to this newly created GitHub page to fellow IT professionals at the company, and take suggestions on how to customize the open source system management tool for their specific needs.
+The admin can then give access to this newly created GitHub page to fellow IT professionals at the company, and take suggestions on how to customize the open source IT tool for their specific needs.
 This is known as forking.